Lock128/speech-to-text/speech-to-email-backend/README.md

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

-This is deployed using Github actions
+This is deployed using Github actions.

 ## Useful commands